-The dynamics observed at the apical oxygen resonance and shown in Fig.~\ref{fig:fig2} are typical of the lattice response to photo-excitation in cuprates~\cite{Conte2012, Giannetti2016}.
-Quasiparticles excited by the optical pump decay via electron-phonon coupling mediated channels, eventually exciting the entire phonon bath and weakening the LTT distortion over several picoseconds.
-In contrast, the nematic signal observed below $T_{\text{CDW}}$ and plotted in Fig.~\ref{fig:fig3}(b),(c) is suppressed within hundreds of femtoseconds indicating the direct electronic coupling of nematicity to the excited quasiparticle population.
-The subsequent recovery of this nematic signal unfolds over several picoseconds comparable to the LTT suppression, suggesting a scenario in which the recovery of the electronic nematic ground state occurs via an electron-phonon coupling mediated transfer of energy to the lattice.
+Selective measurements of CuO$_{2}$ plane nematicity dynamics demonstrate that rotational symmetry breaking in the photoexcited state remains strongly coupled to the translational symmetry breaking observed at $Q_{\text{CDW}}$.
+In contrast, the dynamics observed at the apical O resonance and shown in Fig.~\ref{fig:fig2} are typical of the lattice response to photo-excitation in cuprates~\cite{Conte2012, Giannetti2016}, and have no apparent sensitivity to CDW order.
+Hot electrons excited by the optical pump decay via electron-phonon coupling mediated channels, eventually exciting the entire phonon bath and weakening the LTT distortion over several picoseconds.
+In contrast, the nematic signal observed below $T_{\text{CDW}}$ and plotted in Fig.~\ref{fig:fig3}(b),(c) is suppressed within hundreds of femtoseconds, consistent with the direct electronic coupling of nematicity to the photoexcited electronic population.
+Alternately, the fast suppression may involve the participation of phonon modes which are strongly coupled to the CuO$_2$ plane electronic degrees of freedom, such as the transverse acoustic and optical phonon modes, which are known to experience a softening at the CDW wave vector in the CDW phase.~\cite{Tacon2014} The subsequent recovery of the nematic signal unfolds over several picoseconds, comparable to the timescale of the LTT suppression, suggesting a scenario in which the recovery of the electronic nematic ground state occurs via an electron-phonon coupling mediated transfer of energy to the lattice.
 The recovery of the LTT distortion proceeds over a significantly longer time scale associated with the time it takes for acoustic phonons generated in the pump process to leave the probed region.